 - 8.1.
 If any PMA withdraws or is excluded from the Competition, Concacaf shall decide whether to replace the PMA in question with another Member Association. - 8.1.1.
-Once the official draw has been concluded for Concacaf Under-17 Qualifiers, in the case that a PMA withdraws or is unable to compete due to medical reasons, unforeseen circumstances or force majeure, (for clarity, each of which must be approved by Concacaf), Concacaf reserves the right to reallocate a PMA from one group to another group in the open slot available in order to preserve fairness and equality throughout the Competition.
+Once the official draw has been concluded for Round One, in the case that a PMA withdraws or is unable to compete due to medical reasons, unforeseen circumstances or force majeure, (for clarity, each of which must be approved by Concacaf), Concacaf reserves the right to reallocate a PMA from one group to another group in the open slot available in order to preserve fairness and equality throughout the Competition. - 8.1.2.
+Once the official draw has been concluded for the Final Round, in the case that a PMA withdraws or is unable to compete due to medical reasons, unforeseen circumstances or force majeure, (for clarity, each of which must be approved by Concacaf), Concacaf reserves the right to reallocate the next best ranked PMA from Round One (based on their performance in Round One determined through a weighted system, if necessary) into the Final Round open slot in order to preserve fairness and equality throughout the Competition.